Aloha, my name is Dorina.

 Right out of college, I started out in daily journalism.
 My love for storytelling took root as I covered stories in California’s Central Valley on everything from salsa dancing to skateboarding to Pullitzer prize-winning poets to jazz artists.

 I published my first children’s book, Children of the San Joaquin Valley, in 2005, followed by A Stone in the Soup: A Hmong Girl’s Journey to the United States.
 My third children’s book, Cora Cooks Pancit, was awarded the Asian American Librarian Association’s Picture Book of the Year.
 This story tells about a Filipino-American girl who learns the recipe to her family’s favorite noodle dish and uncovers some family history in the process.
+My two new picture books, Chasing God’s Glory and Kailani’s Gift will be published in 2023 and 2024 with Waterbrook Multnomah/Penguin Random House.

 I was raised in a multiracial family.
 My mom’s heritage is Italian; My dad is predominantly Filipino, but also has Polynesian, Chinese, Indian and African roots.
 My mama taught me that being mixed-race was a gift, not a curse.
 My parents helped me see I could be a bridge across cultural lines.